-Aggregate demand for the MUA terminal building works and runway overlay is approximately 10,000m3.
-Along the main road between MUA and Noro there are two operating small-scale quarries for coronous aggregate, however they are currently in dispute by opposing tribes and are therefore not available for use for this project.
-No new quarries will be opened on Munda for these works, therefore MCA have determined that aggregates will be sourced from Guadalcanal from a source approved by MMERE, MCA and ECD.
+Aggregate demand for the Munda ATC tower works is 200m3 Along the main road between MUA and Noro there are two operating small-scale quarries for coronus aggregate, however they are currently in dispute by opposing tribes and are therefore not available for use for this project.
+No new quarries will be opened at Munda for these works, therefore MCA have determined that aggregates will be sourced from Guadalcanal from a source approved by MMERE, MCA and ECD.